hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 ## Why write tests

 - Give us confidence in system
+- Give us confidence to change code without breaking it
+- the tests are the spec
+- Know when we are done
+- faster feedback
 - Prevent bugs, spot bugs early, reduce costs
 - Document behaviour (business flows), show examples of how system works
 - Enforce coding behaviour (architecture, styles)